brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 # {data-background-image="static/dogfooding.jpg"}

 ::: notes
+- But not all biases are bad
 - Let's say you're buying a new car.
 It's a bit expensive, but really nice.
-- 'I drive this car my self.'
-Suddenly we trust their opinion more
-- Sales people use this argument all the time
+- 'I drive this car my self.', Sales people use this argument all the time
+- Suddenly we trust their opinion more
-- This is often labeled a logical fallacy, but there is some truth to this
+- This is often labeled as a logical fallacy, but there is some truth to this
 - Using the tools we make, is a great way to test, and improve them.
 - This makes us both early warning system, and experts
 :::